jwhi/LabyrinthineFlight/README.md

 ## Refactor plan.
 1. Reduce all the data being written to and from the server.
 Less data needing to be transfer will lower cost of hosting and improve user experience.
+    1. Rewrote these functions.
+Can be improved but major issues were fixed.
+Could still improve how games are initialized.
+    2. ~~Dungeon call from server includes the entire dungeon.Floor object.
+Only need:~~
+        1. ~~Floor.map for floor/wall/stair data~~
+        2. ~~enemies for their positions and health~~
+        3. ~~Player X and Y data~~
+    3. ~~Combine dungeon and tileNames calls~~
+        1. ~~Dungeon call just prints debug string with map data then calls update_map~~
+        2. ~~Update map clears game screen, sets player sprite position based on level data, and emits 'request tileNames' and 'playerTurn' at the same time~~
+        3. ~~Initial load should not call player's turn and all the data for the player needs from this playerTurn call should be included in 'dungeon' information that gets sent at the start of a floor.~~
 2. Clean-up what happens when a player and enemy turns.
 3. Item system
 4. In-game menus.
 This is needed to equip and consume items